COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Experiments

-where $\mathds{1}$ is the indicator function.
-We obtain the final accuracy averaging over all batches in the dataset.
-For our evaluation we use $K = 2$ and depict in Table \ref{tab:classification} the results across all combinations of models and test datasets.
-While both ``COCOLA MoisesDB'' and ``COCOLA Slakh2100'' perform only slightly better than a random choice, ``COCOLA CocoChorales'' features improved performance.
-Finally, combining the three dataset, we obtain an accuracy of over 90\% on all datasets, showcasing generalization with 90.43\% on the held-out MUSDB18-HQ.
+We compute the final accuracy by averaging across all batches.
+Using $K = 2$, Table \ref{tab:classification} shows the results for various combinations of models and test data sets.
+While "COCOLA MoisesDB" and "COCOLA Slakh2100" perform slightly better than random, "COCOLA Coco-Chorales" shows improved performance.
+Combining all three datasets achieves over 90\% accuracy.

+Adding HPS to ``COCOLA All'', all metrics improve except on CocoChorales (which is already high), reaching 93.87\% on the held-out MUSDB18-HQ and showcasing the usefulness of the factorized representation.
+We also investigate the performance of ``COCOLA HPS All'' increasing $K$ in Table \ref{tab:classification_batch}.